jbienz/ReGlass/docs/FindSettings.md

 #### MSAA

-Multisample anti-aliasing (MSAA) is known to cause problems with ReShade depth.
-If your game supports MSAA, try turning it off.
+Multi-Sample Anti-Aliasing (MSAA) is known to cause problems with ReShade depth.
+If your game uses MSAA, it's best to turn it off.
+Some games don't provide an option to disable MSAA specifically, but lowering the quality settings may turn it off.
+You can check to see if the game is using MSAA by looking on the last tab in ReShade (the tab with the name of the graphics API).
+If you see the text "(MSAA)" at the end of any buffer, MSAA is in use.

 ### Depth works in single player or campaign but not in online multiplayer